Simple WordPress website guide

 - Posts should be used for dynamic content like a newly written blog post.
 Unlike pages, posts can be categorized.

-To add a page, navigate to Pages from the sidebar in your WordPress dashboard, and click Add New.
-This will open a WordPress editor (not unlike Microsoft Word), where you can build your page with text, images, and more.
+To add a page, navigate to Pages from your WordPress dashboard, and click Add New.
+This will open a WordPress editor, where you can build your page with text, images, and more.
 Click Update to save your work.

-To add a post, navigate to Posts from the sidebar in your WordPress dashboard, and click Add New.
+To add a post, navigate to Posts from your WordPress dashboard, and click Add New.
 Add your content, categorize your post, and then click Update to save your work.

 Customize and tweak your site

-There are a few settings you’ll want to tweak to further customize your site; it’s like adding a few potted plants and maybe a welcome mat to your house.
+There are a few settings you’ll want to tweak to further customize your site.
+It’s like adding a welcome mat and a few potted plants to your house.

 You’ll want to: